akamai/cli-terraform/README.md

 1. `namesonly`.
 Generates resources for all associated Types.
 2. `segmentconfig`.
 Generates a modularized configuration.
 3. `configonly`.
 Generates a zone configuration without the JSON itemization.
-The configuration generated varies based on which set of flags you use.
+The configuration generated varies based on the set of flags you use.

 ## AppSec